Alamosa Guard Station, CO 2019

 Additionally, the landscape’s geography provides natural routes to other areas we still celebrate today, including the healing hot springs of Pagosa Springs, CO.
 Adventurous hikers will enjoy trekking up to high alpine lakes in this region, remnants of ice caps during the Ice Age.

-Join this HistoriCorps project to bring the historic Guard Station back to public service!
-Our interesting and varied scope of work will go a long way toward making this building ready for occupancy again.
+Volunteers joined this HistoriCorps project to bring the historic Guard Station back to public service!
+Our interesting and varied scope of work went a long way toward making this building ready for occupancy again.

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to undertake and accomplish this significant rehabilitation project.
-Prior to volunteers arriving onsite, the Southwest Conservation Corps will re-roof buildings onsite and rehabilitate a brick chimney.
+Volunteers worked alongside expert field staff to learn the skills necessary to undertake and accomplish this significant rehabilitation project.
+Prior to volunteers arriving onsite, the Southwest Conservation Corps re-roofed buildings onsite and rehabilitate a brick chimney.

 - Rehabilitate two porches including framing, stairs, flooring, and siding: 20%